Women’s Cricket World Cup 2022 Points Table: Australia outplay India by six wickets to qualify for semi-finals

 The tournament will begin with a single league phase, with all eight teams facing the other once, with the top four progressing to the semi-finals.

-On Tuesday, Australia maintained their unbeaten run with a five-wicket win over South Africa.
-In the day's second match, India kept semi-final hopes alive with a thumping 110-run win over Bangladesh to move to third place.
+On Thursday, South Africa qualified for the semis after their match against West Indies was washed out and both teams shared a point each.
+In the day's second match, England kept semi-final hopes alive with a thumping 9-wicket win over Pakistan to move to fourth place.

 Here's a look at the updated Women's World Cup points table: